PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 * lower memory usage
 * improved performance of operators

-To have in-place computation We need to analyze graph to search for where in-place execution could happen and then make some of variables to be shared by input and output of in-place capable operator.
+To have in-place computation, we need to analyze graph to search for where in-place execution could happen and then make some of variables to be shared by input and output of in-place capable operator.

 Hence there are two parts of in-place support: